-Dashlane is one of the best password managers in 2021, with an impressively wide range of features.
+Dashlane password manager is one of the best password managers in 2023, with an impressively wide range of features.
 Above all, this is the most effective password manager that can actively monitor the Dark Web and other places where hacked passwords are commonly used or put up for sale.
 If any of your passwords have been hacked, you will be informed at once.
 It also protects your security and privacy by tracking things like financial and identification data.

 Dashlane also comes with a VPN – a feature that 90% of other password managers don’t have.
 Dashlane VPN is not just a filler.
 It is of exceptionally high quality and efficiently unlocks geo-restricted content.
 Plus it helps you be free of any tracking.
 Primarily, Dashlane offers to save your passwords on their servers but you can also choose to save the backups to a cloud hosting of your choice or even offline on your device.